DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/K8s/01_K8s Basics & Architecture/README.md

 ---
 ### 🟩 **a.
 API Server (`kube-apiserver`)**

+The API Server is the central management component of Kubernetes.

-* The **entry point** to the Kubernetes cluster.
+It acts as the front door to the entire cluster.

-* All kubectl commands go to the API server.
-* Validates requests and updates the cluster state.
+API Server is the main control-plane component that exposes the Kubernetes API, receives all cluster requests, validates them, and updates the cluster state in etcd.

+Every operation in Kubernetes goes through the API Server.

 📌 **Example:**
 > When you run: